rawidaniel/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

    * Script that creates an alias with name ls and value rm *.
 2. 1-hello_you
    * Script that prints hello user, where user is the current Linux user.
+3. 2-path
+   * Scripts that adds /action to the PATH. /action should be the last directory the shell looks into when looking for a program.